Tau Boötis: Planetary system

-In 1996 the planet Tau Boötis b was discovered orbiting the primary star by a team of astronomers led by R. Paul Butler.
-There are also some indications of another planet orbiting the star with a period of roughly 5,000 days; however, this could be due to an instrumental effect or a stellar magnetic activity cycle.
+In 1996 the exoplanet Tau Boötis b was discovered orbiting the primary star by a team of astronomers led by R. Paul Butler.
+It has six times the mass of Jupiter and is orbiting the star with a period of 3.3 days.
 Tau Boötis and its planet appear to be tidally locked to each other.
+In 2014, water vapor was discovered in the atmosphere of this hot Jupiter.